If you have a suggestion or comment, please go here.

 Here’s a nice article about fishing the White Clay from the Pennsylvania Fish and Game Commission

 The “Wooly Bugger” blog on fishing the Middle Branch of the White Clay Creek by Michael Evanko has some great information, including some great photos:

-Here are some of the other common fish:
+Some 21 species of fish have been documented in the Creek.
+Here are some of the common fish:

 Have you caught a river chub?
 Chubs are fish of flowing water.
 River Chubs live in the rapid currents of rocky-bottomed large creeks and small rivers.
 The river chub presence in a stream is a good indicator of water quality.
 They are intolerant of pollution, turbidity, and siltation, and require a minimum pH of 6.0.
 During the breeding season, the males develop swollen foreheads and bright pinkish colors, as seen in this picture.